navigacontentlab/dindenault/README.md

 The `AuthInterceptors` function creates a chain of interceptors:
 1. Base authentication interceptor
 2. "authenticated" permission check
-3. Additional permission checks from the provided permissions list

 This ensures that authentication is always validated before permissions.